35% of Users Have Weak Passwords; the Other 65% can be Cracked

 - Add additional factors to authenticate users.
 For example, on suspicious logins, you could send end users a simple email notification or push an immediate notification to their mobile device.
 (Preempt can help in such cases.)

-- Implement a context based solution – train and enforce password policy based on users activity (1b, 4).
+- Implement a context-based solution – train and enforce password policy based on user activity (1b, 4).

-To help security teams get ahead of this problem today, we have developed a quick and easy freemium tool called Preempt Inspector.
-Preempt Inspector helps IT Security Managers identify accounts that have weak passwords as well as accounts where passwords are duplicates.
+To help security teams get ahead of this problem today, we have developed a quick and easy freemium tool called Preempt Lite.
+Preempt Lite helps IT Security Managers identify accounts that have weak passwords as well as accounts where passwords are duplicates.
 We recommend not allowing users to use known passwords even if they meet password complexity rules.

 Researchers that have analyzed leaked passwords have found that passwords are not unique, often repeated and there are many duplicates.
-Stats can be found all over the internet to support this, however if you would like to read more, I recommend blog.korelogic.com.
-They have also have a post on the top 100 common passwords patterns https://blog.korelogic.com/blog/2014/04/04/pathwell_topologies
+Stats can be found all over the internet to support this, however, if you would like to read more, I recommend blog.korelogic.com.
+They have also had a post on the top 100 common passwords patterns https://blog.korelogic.com/blog/2014/04/04/pathwell_topologies

 For interested readers, Skip Duckwall, a notable IT security blogger, published a nice Google spreadsheet where you can tinker with numbers and derive cracking times under different assumptions yourself.